-As attorneys who regularly represent minors injured in personal injury and medical negligence cases, Rosenfeld Injury Lawyers is familiar with the medical-legal issues involving an injury to a minor.
+As attorneys who regularly represent minors injured in personal injury and medical negligence cases, Rosenfeld Injury Lawyers LLC is familiar with the medical-legal issues involving an injury to a minor.
 If your child was harmed as the result of a medication error made by a pharmacist we can help you get the compensation you are entitled to under Illinois law.
 Contact our office today for a free case review.

 Unfortunately, even with innovative technology, advancements in designing better drugs and well-established protocols, drug mistakes still occur.
 If your child received the wrong drug, or at the wrong dosage, you have the right to take legal action against the pharmacy, clinic, hospital or health care workers that caused the mistake.
 Prescribing or dispensing the wrong medication or the right medication at the wrong dosage can lead to catastrophic results for a young child.
 This is because the body mass of children makes it ill equipped to act as an effective safeguard against the high dosage strength of strong medications.

 A study conducted by the Journal of the American Medical Association (JAMA) indicates that drug prescribing and dispensing mistakes occur in more than one in five medications given to children.
 While this error rate mimics drug filling and dispensing mistakes for adults, the results of young children taking the wrong medications tends to be significantly more serious.